 Once you have found an insurer as well as a policy that you think fits the bill, take the time to sit down with an insurance advisor to make sure you find out what coverage is excluded.

-Often, policies go at great pains to tell you what you are covered for but in the fine print, there are plenty of exclusions.
+Often, policies go to great pains to tell you what you are covered for but in the fine print, there are plenty of exclusions.

 Get a summary of your insurance coverage

 A summary of your insurance coverage is a useful thing to keep handy.

 It gives you a good idea of how you are covered without you needing to page through a policy and read all that fine print.

 And the easiest way to get a summary of your insurance coverage is to ask for a certificate of insurance from your provider.

 Note also that the gym where you work might also ask for your certificate of insurance to prove that you have coverage.

 Do you need disability insurance?

 Well, as a personal trainer, your ability to do your job properly means you need to be injury-free.